The Audi e-tron is an all-electric, luxurious, 4×4, family-sized SUV

 Rather than the traditional wing mirrors that we are all used to, among the Audi e-tron’s optional extras are camera-based mirrors.

 Actually, they are not mirrors at all, but rather cameras that stick out – facing backwards – which then show you the view on little screens inside the car.
 Car designers love these camera-based, virtual door mirrors, as suddenly they can create new designs for an item that has been largely static for decades.

 Drivers, on the other hand, are somewhat divided about the technology.
 In the Audi e-tron quattro, the internal screens are placed lower than you would want them and can also suffer from screen glare.

 Who is the Audi e-tron for?

 This Audi electric SUV is a high performance, luxurious, 4-wheel drive, spacious, 5-seat EV.

 Could it be your next family car?
 Of course.
 The e-tron is superb.
 It provides the quality and reliability that Audi is famous for, but at the same time moves you into the electric car experience.
 You can ferry your family and plenty of belongings around in great comfort.
 No more smelly diesel to contend with.
 As it’s all-wheel drive, you know you are unlikely to get stuck in a muddy field or on a snowy road.
 The e-tron also comes with air suspension which makes the ride very pleasant.

 Will this Audi electric car be bought / leased as a company vehicle?
 You betcha.
-The e-tron is highly desirable, and its range on a single charge is sufficient to cater for the vast majority of daily trips.
+The e-tron is highly desirable, and its range on a single charge, especially the 55 quattro, is sufficient to cater for the vast majority of daily trips.
 If you’re a high-ranking executive and up for a new car, time to take your Financial Director out for a drink.

 - If you would like more information about EVs in general, please see our main Electric Cars page.